 Our Analysis and Test Results

-The 7-Speed's one success in our testing regiment was in the whipping exercise.
+The 7-Speed's one success in our testing regiment was the whipping exercise.
 This machine will bring together a decent whipped cream if the user is willing to scrap the sides of the bowl to guide the cream back in contact with the whisk.

 There is a lot to gripe about with this machine.
 However, the wellspring of these critiques is a machine built for limited use on recipes requiring minimal torque from the motor.